 - Adverse action letter

-Disclosure & Pre-Authorization
+Disclosure and Pre-Authorization

 Pre-Adverse Action Letter, etc.

 If your findings prompt you to take adverse action, the FCRA has outlined protocol that must be followed to protect yourself from penalties.
 The purpose of a pre-notice is to give the candidate a chance to discuss or dispute the report before the action is made final.
 If you’ve discovered disqualifying information in the background report, you must provide the candidate with a pre-adverse action letter that includes:

 - A copy of a document called “A Summary of Your Rights Under the Fair Credit Reporting Act” (this document should have been made available through the screening company that provided the report)